pyxherb/slake/README.md

 ## Introduction

-Slake is a type-safe and embeddable programming language for extensible applications.
+Slake is a statically-typed and embeddable programming language for extensible applications.

 It supports: